benhj/knoxcrypt/README.md

 - Requires boost filesystem libraries and boost headers.
 - Makefile needs to be updated according to where boost is installed

-Then

-make test

-./test
+`make test` will compile the test binary used to unit test the functionality

-The above will run the test suite
+`./test` will run the unit test suite

-make makebfs

-Will compile the tool for creating a bfs image
+`make makebfs` will compile the tool used to build a bfs image

-make bfs
+`./makebfs 204800 image.bfs` will create a 100MB bfs image

-Will compilte the bfs fuse layer.
+`make bfs` will compile the fuse layer

+`./bfs_ image.bfs 204800 testMount -o debug` will launch and mount image.bfs under the directory test mount in single-threaded mode.

 More details to follow.